trailblazer/reform/README.md

 end
 ```

-This is especially helpful when your framework tries to render `cover_song_path` although you wanna go with `song_path`.
+This is especially helpful when your framework tries to render `cover_song_path` although you want to go with `song_path`.

 ## FormBuilder Support